eddikim/Lab-2/README.md

 San Francisco with it being a neighboring city, and Manhattan to gather some tweets from the east coast.
-Being an Asian-American myself and resonating with the Stop Asian Hate movement, I wanted to analyze how people on twitter were reacting to the news and compare this between these locations as I felt they each have a strong presence of asian communities.
+Being an Asian-American myself and resonating with the Stop Asian Hate movement, I wanted to analyze how people on twitter were reacting to the news and compare this between these locations as I felt they each have a strong presence of Asian communities.
 I wanted to include Seattle too, however there were only three usable tweets based on my parameters.
 There are strong similarities between all of the word clouds I created, for example words attached to strong emotions such as "heartbroken", "angry", and "scared" were present on all three of the word clouds.
 Some other words